Lotiq/SMART_Wire/README.md

 Using Shape Memory wires could be very easy if you are familiar with both fabrication and library tools.
 Links below collect and summarise important information in a few key topics.

-* Full documentation of the library's functions
+* [Full documentation](https://github.com/Lotiq/SMART_Wire/blob/master/SMART_Wire.h) of the library's functions and video tutorials explaining how to use it
 * Fabrication tutorials and tips & tricks on making your own pieces.
 * Useful information on NiTi-based alloys and what to know before you buy